Laboratory Training 1

 The advantages of the approach built on data streams can be demonstrated on the problem of processing data about cities.
 Suppose you need to create a list of cities, leaving in it only different cities whose population exceeds one million inhabitants, sort the list by population growth and display the names of cities sorted by population.

-First you need to create a City
+First you need to create a City class:

 public class City {private String name;private int population;public City(String name,int population) {this .name = name;this .population = population; }public String getName() {return name; }public int getPopulation() {return population; } @Overridepublic String toString() {return String.format("%-9s %d", name, population); } @Overridepublic boolean equals(Object o) {return toString().equals(o.toString()); } @Overridepublic int hashCode() {return name.hashCode(); } }